maopl/TransOpt-doc/_sources/quickstart.rst

 Command Line Mode
 -----------------

-In addition to the web UI mode, TransOPT also offers a Command Line (CMD) mode for users who may not have access to a display screen, such as when working on a remote server.
+In addition to the web UI mode, PrismBO also offers a Command Line (CMD) mode for users who may not have access to a display screen, such as when working on a remote server.

-To run TransOPT in CMD mode, use the following command:
+To run PrismBO in CMD mode, use the following command:

 .. code-block:: console

-  $ python transopt/agent/run_cli.py -n MyTask -v 3 -o 2 -m RF -acf UCB -b 300
+  $ python prismbo/agent/run_cli.py -n MyTask -v 3 -o 2 -m RF -acf UCB -b 300

 This command sets up a task named `MyTask` with 3 variables and 2 objectives, using a Random Forest model (`RF`) and the Upper Confidence Bound (`UCB`) acquisition function, with a budget of 300 function evaluations.